dataformsjs/awesome-web-react/CONTRIBUTING.md

 ## Translations

 - Simply copy this repository and publish it yourself.
 Since a public domain license is used all code can simply be copied.
-Once translated the new repositories will be linked back.
+If translated the new repositories will be linked back.